Power-Components/powergrid-doc/docs/table/row-actions-buttons.md

 Opens a modal window.

-You must install [Livewire UI Component](https://github.com/livewire-ui/modal) to use this functionality.
+You must install [Wire Elements Modal](https://github.com/wire-elements/modal) to use this functionality.
 More information is also available at its documentation.

 Parameters: